jamiehand/jamiehand.github.io/projects/history-of-western-music/renaissance/index.md

 <!-- TODO back button -->
 <!-- * Instruments used strings made of gut -->

+Overview:

+* Similar to the Medieval Period, there is ambiguity around what music from the Renaissance actually sounded like.
+* Polyphonic music emerged in [the Medieval Period](../medieval-period) and was widespread by the time of the Renaissance.
+* During Renaissance, counterpoint also became popular -- a method in which voices imitated one another, which can be found in Palestrina's work.
-* The printing press became popular during the Renaissance and allowed the spreading and sharing of music more easily.
-The Reformation began in the late 1400s and played a part in the culture and music of this time.
+* The Reformation of the 16th century played a part in the culture and music of this time.
+For example, different English monarchs required the composition of music with different religious emphases.
-* Vocal polyphony became popular in Europe around this time as well.
+* Instrumental music was more frequently copied down during the Renaissance than it had been during the Middle Ages, and Petrucci introduced a method of printing music in 1501, which allowed the spreading and sharing of this music more easily.

+Examples:

 * Sacred
 	* Earlier: